Dunfermline Palace: Charles I and Charles II

 In February 1633 Lord Traquair, the treasurer-depute, inspected Linlithgow Palace, Dunfermline Palace, and Stirling Castle to estimate for repairs in advance of a royal visit.
 Charles I returned to Scotland in 1633 for his coronation but only made a brief visit to his place of birth.
 The last monarch to occupy the palace was Charles II who stayed at Dunfermline in 1650 just before the Battle of Pitreavie.
 Anne Halkett described meeting him there.
 Soon afterwards, during the Cromwellian occupation of Scotland, the building was abandoned and by 1708 it had been unroofed.

 Bishop Pococke was shown the site of the "skaipell" or tennis court in 1760, between the monastic refectory and the abbey tower.
 The "Queen's House" of 1600 was demolished in 1797.
 Drawings and engraved views shows battlements and stair towers with conical roofs.

-All that remains of the palace today is the kitchen, its cellars, and the impressive south wall with a commanding prospect over the Firth of Forth to the south.
+All that remains of the palace is the kitchen, its cellars, and the large south wall with a commanding prospect over the Firth of Forth to the south.